-The Clarinda Foundation Grant Applications for 2017 will be posted on the Foundation’s website (www.clarindafoundation.com) effective April 3rd.
+The Clarinda Foundation Grant Applications for 2022 will be posted below on the Foundation’s website (www.clarindafoundation.com) effective April 15, 2022.
 Applications can also be obtained at the Foundation Office located at 114 E. Washington Street.
-Organizations applying shall have been deemed a 501(c)(3) non-profit entity, educational institution or government entity within the greater Clarinda area.
+Organizations applying must be deemed a 501(c)(3) non-profit entity, educational institution or government entity within the greater Clarinda area.
 If you are an Iowa nonprofit entity, but not federally certified as a 501(c)(3) non-profit, you may apply with the approved use of a Fiscal Sponsor that has the certified 501(c)(3) designation.
 This Fiscal Sponsor will act on your organization’s behalf for this grant application and request.
 In addition, the organization’s governing board must approve all applications prior to submission.
 (NOTE: PUBLIC LIBRARIES, FIRE DEPARTMENTS, COUNTY EXTENSION, COUNTY CONSERVATION, FAIR BOARDS, ETC. ARE AMONG THOSE THAT REQUIRE A FISCAL SPONSOR.
 IN THESE CASES, THE CITY OR THE COUNTY BOARD OF SUPERVISORS MAY BE USED AS A FISCAL SPONSOR.)

-The Clarinda Foundation Board of Directors is asking that all organizations interested in applying review the following eight qualities of exemplary proposals when considering making application:
+The Clarinda Foundation Board of Directors asks that all organizations interested in applying review the following eight qualities of exemplary proposals when considering making application:

 Energy.
 The proposal bristles with enthusiasm, urgency and passion.
 It suggests a group of people who can barely contain their eagerness to begin working.
 The Board members as readers want to feel inspired and excited by the organizations plans.